bytecodealliance/jco/README.md

 * "Transpiling" Wasm Component binaries into ES modules that can run in any JS environment.
 * Optimization helpers for Components, including Binaryen and asm.js support.
-* Component operations from a JS-native build of [Wasm Tools](https://github.com/bytecodealliance/wasm-tools).
+* Component helpers available as a build of [Wasm Tools](https://github.com/bytecodealliance/wasm-tools).

-> This tool is designed primarily for working with already-created Component binaries, and not for creating Component binaries to begin with.
+This tool is designed primarily for working with already-created Component binaries, and not for creating Component binaries to begin with.
 For creating Components, see the [Cargo Component](https://github.com/bytecodealliance/cargo-Component) project for Rust and [Wit Bindgen](https://github.com/bytecodealliance/wit-bindgen) for various guest bindgen helpers.

-> **Node**: This is an experimental project, no guarantees are provided for stability or support and breaking changes may be made in future.
+> **Note**: This is an experimental project, no guarantees are provided for stability or support and breaking changes may be made in future.

 ## Installation